 Century Properties Group reported that it has sold 84 percent of the 553 clinics in its Centuria Medical Makati, a 28-storey outpatient medical facility.

-According to Century Properties chairman Jose E.B.
+According to Century Properties Executive Chairman of the Board Jose E.B.
 Antonio, the medical arts building project will allow the firm to be an active player in the country’s growing medical tourism industry.

 “The P2.1-billion project is positioned to attract local residents and most especially medical travelers, who are looking for quality treatment in a world-class facility that can offer huge cost savings, as compared to costs of medical treatment in their own countries,” said Antonio.